acs-pa/pa-lab/tutorial/cpp/tldr.md

 ## PA skel
 During the PA laboratories, you'll receive a skeleton for each task.

+NOTE: `should` on this page it's considered to be something like tips & tricks for PA (it may not be applicable in other contexts).

 ```cpp
 #include <bits/stdc++.h>
 using namespace std;